linode/docs/docs/guides/development/javascript/introduction-to-dom/index.md

 </html>
 {{< /file >}}

-The DOM representation of this source may resemble the below, though here we left out the script code for readability's sake:
+The DOM representation of this source should resemble the below (though the script has been left out here to make the result easier to read):

     <!DOCTYPE html>
     <html>